 Google recently announced that it will be introducing an update that will assess the quality of the experience users have on your website – the Page Experience Update.

 But what, exactly, does that mean?

-Well Google’s guidelines, which are typically opaque, can be found here.
+Well here are Google’s guidelines, which are typically opaque.

 Good website design should be all about delivering a good user experience.
 But to do that, it’s important to understand how people are using both the Internet, and your website, since the growth of social media – because it’s different from before!

 Understanding how people use websites in the social media era, tells you what you need to do in order to deliver a good user experience.

 So over the next few sections I’ll cover: